dreadwrr/Recentchanges/README.md

 Features: <br>
 - Scientific calculator
-- Look for created files with xRC Python Watchdog
+- With xRC look for created files with python watchdog
 - Check for hash collisions during search (when using md5 checksum)
 - Save encrypted notes
 - Custom alarm clock that plays .mp3, .wav and .ogg files or beeps